Pacific Southwest, Region 9: Superfund

 Entire Site: Over the past several years, LLNL constructed several treatment plants for groundwater pumping and treatment and for soil vapor extraction (SVE).
 These systems, which are designated 'Treatment Facility' will continue to operate until cleanup standards are achieved.

 Innovative technologies have played an important role in the remediation of soil and groundwater at the LLNL site.
 The majority of a 10,000 gallon gasoline spill was remediated within 2 years by using a dynamic underground steam stripping system.
 Three dimensional characterization of the subsurface and the use of Portable Treatment Units (PTUs) have allowed engineers to address water bearing units for easier plume capture through targeted pump and treat.
 Advanced vadose zone modeling has helped improve mass removal rates of soil contamination by increasing the effectiveness of the soil vapor extraction (SVE) system.
-Catalytic reductive dehalogenation (CRD) units are used in a closed loop system to treat VOCs in groundwater that is also contaminated with tritium.
-The tritiated groundwater remains in the subsurface and undergoes natural radioactive decay.
+Several areas on the south-side of the Site have VOCs in groundwater that is also contaminated with tritium.
+The tritiated groundwater is hydrologically contained, remaining in the subsurface and undergoes natural radioactive decay.

 In 2007 LLNL began an optimization phase for groundwater cleanup.
-Technologies are being evaluated to speed the cleanup of VOCs, augment the existing extraction and treatment facilities in-situ, including ethyl lactate, hydro fracking and zero valent iron, as well as to isolate the tritium.
+Technologies are being evaluated to speed the cleanup of VOCs, augment the existing extraction and treatment facilities in-situ, including ethyl lactate, hydrofracking and zero valent iron emplacement, as well as to isolate the tritium.

-In 2014, EPA expects that DOE will sign an Explanation of Significant Differences adding and implementing Institutional Controls to the remedy with respect to the off-site groundwater plumes.
+In 2014, DOE signed an Explanation of Significant Differences adding and implementing Institutional Controls to the remedy with respect to the off-site groundwater plumes.
 EPA concurred with the decision.

 Cleanup Results to Date